 red pepper flakes, to garnish

-Chop bacon into 1 inch pieces.
+Chop bacon into 1-inch pieces.
 In a large cast iron skillet over medium heat, cook bacon until crispy.
-Remove bacon from skillet and transfer to a paper towel covered plate.
+Remove bacon from skillet and transfer to a paper towel-covered plate.
 In the same skillet, use the bacon grease to sauté onion and garlic for 1-2 minutes, or until onion is translucent.

 Hi, I’m Abbey!
-Food blogger, health coach, and personal trainer.
-I’m just a girl who loves food, and loves to show others how good healthy eating can taste!
-Here you’ll find easy real food recipes as well as healthy lifestyle and fitness content.
+Certified Training and Nutrition Coach.
+Of course, I’m a foodie as well, and I love to show others how GOOD healthy eating can taste.
+Here you’ll find fitness & nutrition content specific to weight loss, as well as easy, real food recipes.
 I’d love to get to know you!